FerRivero8/testing_github/README.md

 ## Objective

 The main objective of this repository is to provide a safe space where one can experiment with Git, learn its fundamental commands, and understand the workflows that Git facilitates.

+I hope you find this repository helpful for your learning and practice with Git.
+Have fun exploring and expanding your version control skills!